ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-advanced/clustering/k-means-clustering.md

 ## Prerequisite

-You will work in this lesson's _notebook.ipynb_ file that includes the data import and preliminary cleaning you did in the last lesson.
+You will work in this section's _notebook.ipynb_ file that includes the data import and preliminary cleaning you did in the last section.

 ## Exercise - preparation